-Sculpture students were consigned to small, dark studios in the sub-basement.
+Sculpture students had to work in small, dark studios in the sub-basement.
 The rope curtains didn’t keep out sunlight.

 “It ignored about two-thirds of its users,” said Mark Simon, an architect who had to use it.
 Richard Benson, who taught in the building for 18 years, called it ‘awful.’

-A spectacular fire raced through the building on June 14, 1969, not five years after its dedication.
+A spectacular fire raced through the building not five years after its dedication.
 It was widely believed (though never proven) the fire had been set by student architects forced to use it.
-The building was remodeled, the interior space cut up into a ‘depressing rabbit warren of white-walled rooms.’
+Yale remodeled the building, cutting up the interior space into a ‘depressing rabbit warren of white-walled rooms.’

-But Yale didn’t tear down the building.
-Instead, it spent $126 million to restore and expand it.
-When the renovation was finished in 2008, the New York Times called it, ‘a masterpiece of late Modernism.’
-The building was renamed Rudolph Hall.
+Yale then spent $126 million to restore and expand the Brutalist building, renaming it Rudolph Hall.
+The New York Times called it, ‘a masterpiece of late Modernism.’

 Hillside, Colby College

-The problem with Brutalism, wrote architecture critic Michael Lewis, was that people 'could not be made to see that the problem with modern architecture was that it was insufficiently surly.'
+The problem with Brutalist architecture, wrote critic Michael Lewis, was that people 'could not be made to see that the problem with modern architecture was that it was insufficiently surly.'

-Corporate and commercial clients wouldn't buy it.
+Corporate and commercial clients wouldn't buy Brutalist architecture.
 Only administrators of academic institutions, government and the occasional church seemed to like it.

-In Waterville, Maine, Colby College administrators were among that select group.
+In Waterville, Maine, Colby College administrators belonged to that select group.
 The college hired Boston architect Ben Thompson, a partner of Walter Gropius, to design dormitories.
 He came up with a network of five interconnected dorms called Hillside.

 A confidential student guide to Colby describes them as ‘ugly.’
 “But they have their charm, including spacious common rooms, that cozy small-dorm feeling, and their own parking lot… Plus, "I live in Hillside" can be another point of bonding-- bonding through adversity, hah.”